 Later, technology unfolded along with new changes in the system, which made the switching electronic.
-This welcomed the new age automation.
+This welcomed the new age of automation.
 And from there, the word PBX evolved to PABX.
 A private automatic branch exchange (PABX) is a type of PBX that is programmed.

 The only massive difference between the two is that PABX is an automated version of PBX.
-In past years the PBX phone system has moved a long way from being an operating room to newly formed automated PBX.
+In past years the PBX phone system has moved a long way from being an operating room to a newly formed automated PBX.
 This clearly states that it is not much different between PBX and PABX.

 Due to this reason, the common term used to indicate both the ends is PBX because they lead to the same operation.